Earth vs. the Flying Saucers: Reception

 A reviewer for Variety commented that the special effects were the real stars of Earth vs. the Flying Saucers: "This exploitation program does a satisfactory job of entertaining in the science-fiction class.
 The technical effects created by Ray Harryhausen come off excellently in the Charles H. Schneer production, adding the required out-of-this-world visual touch to the screenplay, taken from a screen story by Curt Siodmak, suggested by Major Donald E. Keyhoe's Flying Saucers from Outer Space."
 The Los Angeles Times was also fairly positive, writing that although the saucers "look like art department concoctions", the film still "has a sort of pseudoscientific charm".
 The Monthly Film Bulletin gave a negative review, stating that the "semi-documentary technique" was "pretentious" and the use of stock footage, "crude model-work", and most of the best-known science-fiction clichés made the movie "a long-winded and rather bleak invasion from outer space".
 Bosley Crowther of The New York Times was also negative, calling it "utter nonsense that is childishly and humorlessly put forth".

 Earth vs. the Flying Saucers spawned a subgenre of subsequent flying saucer films, many of which incorporated elements contributed by Harryhausen to the seminal movie.
 In an article for The New York Times, film reviewer Hal Erickson noted, "Anyone who's seen the 1996 science-fiction lampoon Mars Attacks! may have trouble watching Earth vs. the Flying Saucers with a straight face".
 The later film could be seen as a campy homage to the era, especially the innovations of Earth vs. the Flying Saucers.

 Legacy

 The four-issue comic book miniseries Flying Saucers vs. the Earth (2008), released by TidalWave Productions as part of their Ray Harryhausen Signature Series, reimagines the events of the film from the perspective of the alien invaders, identified in the comics as the Sons of Aberrann.
 A preview of the first issue was included on the 50th-anniversary DVD release of the film.

 The film is partially featured in the Breaking Bad episode "Cancer Man".

-The movie was Shown on the Weigel Broadcasting show Svengoolie on January 22, 2022 on MeTV and rebroadcast on WCIU-TV (the flagship station of Weigel) the Saturday after.